xqwen/qtl_pipeline/utility/README.md

 ## 1. Plotting DAP results

 The utility script ```plot_dap``` helps visualizing the DAP fine-mapping results.
-It provides a scatter plot of PIPs for all noteworthy SNPs (SNP-level PIP > 0.01) identified in each association signal cluster.
+It provides a scatter plot of PIPs for all member SNPs in a noteworthy signal cluster (cluster PIP > 0.50) identified in each association signal cluster.
 A complementry LDHeatmap plot is also provided to illustrate the correlation between genotypes of each plotted SNP.

 ### 1.1 Setup